‘A #ZeroHunger world by 2030 is possible.’

 - FOOD ISSUES – ZERO HUNGER – FOOD SUSTAINABILITY – FOOD WASTE

-2 Watch this 1-minute video created by UN FAO World Food Day.
+2 Watch these two short videos created by UN FAO World Food Day.

 3 Ask your students how many of their own ideas they see represented in this video.